Tha-cVation/cvation-intro-repo/README.md

-# cVation-intro-repo
+# cVation-intro-repository

-A test repo to go through all i have learned through the last couple of weeks.
+A test repository to go through all i have learned through the last couple of weeks.

-The repo should end up containing:
+The repository should end up containing:

 - Docker image
 - Terraform creating necessary resources in Azure
-- Github actions
+- GitHub actions
   - Build necessary resources in Azure with Terraform
   - Build and Deploy Docker image to Azure
   - Test Docker image with Trivy and show report in security tab